TheOdinProject/curriculum/ruby/ruby.md

     > favorite_colors
     => {"eyes"=>"blue", "hair"=>"blonde", "skin"=>"sunburned"}

 Hashes are useful for lots of reasons behind the scenes, but it should be immediately obvious that you can handle more nuanced data than you can with arrays.
 How about a dictionary of words?
 Just store the words as keys and the meanings as values, if you so choose.
-You see hashes all the time in Rails, including as a way of passing options to a method (since they can store all kinds of different things and be variable sized).
+You see hashes all the time in Rails, including as a way of passing options or parameters to a method (since they can store all kinds of different things and be variably sized), and these are often called **Options Hashes**.
+Methods are often defined along the lines of `def method_name arg1, arg2, arg3, options_hash`, allowing the user to specify any number of different parameters for that method.

+Note that, when calling a method, if a hash is the last argument you are entering, *you can skip the squiggly braces*.
+It's convenient, but can be a real head-scratcher for beginners who are trying to read code and wondering why there are methods being called with strangely mixed inputs and no braces:

+    > some_object.some_method argument1, argument2, :param1 => value1, :param2 => value2

+Or, for a real version in Rails that creates a link on the webpage and can optionally assign it an ID (among other things):

+    > link_to "click here!", "http://www.example.com", :id => "my-special-link"

 If you recall our discussion from Strings, we use symbols as keys for hashes more often than not.